ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/Locally/en.md

 You will need to then install [GitHub Desktop](https://desktop.github.com).
 See [Getting Started with GitHub Desktop](https://help.github.com/desktop-classic/guides/getting-started/) for help.

 When the installer is completed, GitHub Desktop will prompt you to login.
-Click on the `Sign into GitHub.com` link and enter your GitHub's username (or the email you used) and password.
-You will then be prompted to configure Git, just fill in the prompts and continue.
-On the next screen, it will prompt you if you want to submit anonymous usage data, it is your call if you want to opt-out or not.
+Click on the `Sign into GitHub.com` link and fill in the prompts as they appear.

 ## Clone

 Once you are done setting up GitHub desktop, click on `Clone a repository`.
+This may take a while depending on your network environment.

 ![](img/github-desktop-clone.jpg)